If you need to “hide” some private photos on your iPhone, Safe Pixel will be the suggestion for you.

-Although Apple has added the option to hide images since iOS 10, this feature does not really work properly with its name.
-And users who want to hide their private images on the device are forced to use third-party applications and services to achieve their desired goals.
+Although Apple has added the option to hide images since iOS 10, this feature does not work correctly with its name.
+And users who want to hide their private photos on the device are forced to use third-party applications and services to achieve their desired goals.

-Safe Pixel is provided completely free on the App Store, and it only supports a minimum of devices running iOS 11.
+Safe Pixel is provided entirely free on the App Store, and it only supports a minimum of devices running iOS 11.

 Once the download is complete, launch the app and look over some information about Safe Pixel.
 Click Get Started.

 Safe Pixel will ask you to use your account to login, press SIGN UP to create yourself an account.

 Once created, you will be asked to set up a secure PIN to use the application.
 Besides, Safe Pixel also supports users to use Touch ID and Face ID to secure login using the application.

 Once on the main Pixel Safe interface, click the “+” sign.

 Safe Pixel will give you two options to use, including creating an album to hold selected photos and choosing individual images to add to Safe Pixel.
 Click on Add Photos.